codeDaydreamer/100-days-of-JS/LOG.md

 ### Thoughts :
 There are those days that you just have to put an extra gear so as to get enough power. 💥 **Link to work-** https://github.com/codeDaydreamer/Arrays-project

+# Day 14: March 24,2024
+### Today's progress :
+Teo weeks down the line,I decided to do a revision of what I've learnt do far.
+I went through all my previous files and did some practice on them.
+### Thoughts :
+Mental high five 😅🙌